emerali/transformers-notes/linear_transformers.md

 which means that, for any $\epsilon$ we can construct a matrix $\tilde{P}$ (which has rank on the order of $\log(n)$) that has a high probability of approximating the action of $P$ on a vector $v$.

-This low-rank approximation to $P$ takes the form:
+This low-rank approximation to $P$ constructed in the proof takes the form:

 $$
 \tilde{P} = P R^T R